nortti/trump-tweet-reception-predictor/README.md

 ### Prerequisites
 Python3, pip3
 ### Getting tweets as json
-As a starting point, json\_data/realDonaldTrump.json contains 200 tweets by trump.
+As a starting point, json\_data/realDonaldTrump.json contains about 2800 tweets by trump.
 There should be no need to fetch more for now, but here's how anyway:

 Register a Twitter app at apps.twitter.com.
 Check the Keys and Access Tokens page, and set the following environment variables.
 ```sh